averagewagon/cEDH-Decklist-Database/_includes/markdown/about.md

 - The ability to consistently interact with your opponents, or win the game, around turn three.
 - The list is not hosted on TappedOut.
 - Preferably, but this is not a hard rule, no overreliance on the commander.

-Note that when a deck doesn’t follow these requirements, it may still be a good and fun deck in your personal meta.
+Note that when a deck doesn’t follow this definition, it may still be a good and fun deck in your personal meta.
+It may even mean the deck is considered 'Competitive' in other circles.
 If your deck is not accepted to the database, it does not mean that the deck is not worth playing in any way.
 It is just not something we are interested in displaying to keep the quality of the resource high for people wanting to get into, or learn more about, the format.

 The cEDH Decklist Database does not attempt to use gameplay data as a major arbiter of deck evaluation due to the difficult and nebulous nature of acquiring accurate gameplay data for cEDH.
 Although some managers may be involved in other projects addressing data within cEDH, those projects are not considered when making decisions regarding the DDB.